kdaisho/local-env-setup-guide/README.md

 ### [`Nix`](https://nixos.org/)

-A package manager, like Terraform, for your machine.
+A purely functional package manager.

 ### [direnv](https://direnv.net/)

-It provides scope for each directory to have a unique dependencies.
+It can load and unload environment variables depending on the current directory, allowing developers to maintain different dependencies per directory.
 For this, we recommend installing [nix-direnv](https://github.com/nix-community/nix-direnv) (a variant maintained by nix community).